yeahitsmejayyy/llama3-agents/README.md

 ## Setup Instructions

 ### Prerequisites
-1. **Ollama**: Download the model installer called {:target="_blank"}.
+1. **Ollama**: Download the model installer called [Ollama](https://ollama.com).
 It is recommended to use the llama3:8b model, as the llama3:70b model requires a powerful computer.
-After installing the Ollama app, download the model by [clicking here](https://ollama.com/library/llama3){:target="_blank"} and running the command shown on the screen in your terminal.
+After installing the Ollama app, download the model by [clicking here](https://ollama.com/library/llama3) and running the command shown on the screen in your terminal.

 2. **Python**: Ensure Python is installed on your computer.
 You can download it from [here](https://www.python.org/downloads/){:target="_blank"}.